Zcash Wallets Compared 2026: Which One Should You Use?

 Cons:

-- Hardware Requirements: Requires substantial storage space (several hundred GBs) and consistent uptime.
+- Hardware Requirements: Requires substantial storage space and consistent uptime.

 - Complexity: Installation and maintenance are more technical, requiring Linux or macOS proficiency.